amjames/pybind11-tech-share/slides.md

 It will take a moment to (re)-compile after editing
 ]

-???
-Take a moment to talk about what we have here.
-A simple, but complete example of a python module written in C++.

-Less than 20 lines, including w-space and boilerplate.

-Not very interesting, so lets look at a more interesting examples.

 ---
 # Docstrings

 When generating python bindings it is important to consider that the user of that API will be expecting certain things from a python library.
 Docstrings area great example, there is no need to support `help()` in C++.

-???
-I am also kind of surprised at how well the default is constructed

-This example also hints at how things are working under the hood so I like to talk about it first.

 ---
 # Docstrings